Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Preliminaries

 \begin{remark} Let $\varphi\colon\mathbb{R}^d\to\mathbb{R}$ be increasing in each component and the copula $C$ of $\mathbf{X}$ be such that $Q_0\preceq C$ and $\widehat{Q}_1\preceq\widehat{C}$, for a quasi-copula $Q_0$ and a quasi-survival function $\widehat{Q}_1$.
 Then

 \end{remark}

 Besides the aggregation function $\varphi(x_1,\dots,x_d) = x_1+\cdots+x_d$, the operations $\varphi(x_1,\dots,x_d) = \max\{x_1,\dots,x_d\}$ and $\varphi(x_1,\dots,x_d) = \min\{x_1,\dots,x_d\}$ are also of particular interest in risk management, however fewer methods to handle dependence uncertainty for these operations exist; \textit{cf.} \citet{embrechts2014}.
-The following result establishes bounds for the minimum and maximum operations in the presence of additional information on the copula using straightforward computations, and further shows that these bounds coincide with the improved standard bounds \eqref{eq:ISB}.
+The following result, whose proof is deferred to Appendix \ref{app:easy-proof}, establishes bounds for the minimum and maximum operations in the presence of additional information on the copula using straightforward computations, and further shows that these bounds coincide with the improved standard bounds \eqref{eq:ISB}.
 Analogous statements for $d=2$ in the absence of additional information on the copula $C$ can be found in \citet[Theorem~5.1]{frank1987}.

 \begin{proposition} Let $\mathbf X$ be a random vector with copula $C$ and marginals $F_1,\dots,F_d$, and let $\underline{Q},\overline{Q}$ be quasi-copulas.
 Then, for $\varphi(x_1,\dots,x_d)=\max\{x_1,\dots,x_d\}$, we have that